KoushikShahit04/RED-AVATAR/README.md

 1. Donors can Search and book for blood test in case of identification of blood related disease from donation history.
 2. During family emergency, users can donate in City A and avail benefit in City B.
 3. Reward points for blood donation that can be redeemed through affiliate services like blood tests and medical check ups

-## The idea

-The goal is -
-1. To provide a mobile application for Blood Donor to donate & Receiver to find blood available in hospital in your nearest locality and guide them to the appropriate locations.
-2. Build a common and shared blood bank blockchian network which will be used by Blood bank , Hospital , Donor , Receiver , NGO , Red cross.
-3. Centralized Report for government to track the stock of the blood and analysis and focused blood donation schemes
-4. The increase the blood donation by different initiative and Donor incentivize.

 ## How it works